- Location: New York

 - Proof of ownership.

-- Odometer and damage disclosure statement (if not on the back of the title, use Form MV-103).
+- Odometer and damage disclosure statement (if not on the back of the title, use the Odometer and Damage Disclosure Statement (Form MV-103).

 - Proof of purchase price or gift.